waynodiablo/Oystercard/pills/protractor.md

 ### Checking that your app is available

 Go to `http://localhost:8080` in your browser.
-You should see your Angular app.
+You should see whatever is written in `app/index.html`.

 #### Installing Java Development Kit